benoitboyer/Zappar_coding_challenge/readme.md

 ## Warning:
 Sometimes `Import a new profile` will trigger an error.
 This is because the email address from random user is not RFC compliant (the email adress could contains special character).
-The django mode is using the EmailField to store that email (wich reject those invalid email).
+The django model is using the EmailField to store that email (wich reject this invalid email).

 I didn't want to store the email in a CharField with a regular regex with `*@*` because it doesn't make sense.
-And display this error to the end user didn't make sense because they have no control over it.
+And display this error to the end user didn't make sense either because they have no control over it.

 So try to click few times :)